jackdewinter/pymarkdown/newdocs/src/plugins/rule_md006.md

 ## Deprecation

-This rule has been deprecated in favor of [Rule Md007](./rule_md007.md).
+This rule has been deprecated in favor of [Rule MD007](./rule_md007.md).

 ## Summary

-Consider starting bulleted lists at the beginning of the line.
+Ensure unordered lists start at the beginning of the line.

 ## Reasoning

 ### Consistency

-The primary reason for enabling this rule is to force any Unordered List to start at the beginning of the line.
-While there are ancillary scenarios that this rule can help, the focus is to allow for predictability in how Unordered List elements are constructed.

-When creating lists with an editor, it is common to use the Tab key to create lists that are properly indented.
-If an Unordered List element does not start at the beginning of the line, using the Tab key can cause the number of spaces inserted to not be an even number.
-As the normal indent for an Unordered List element is 2, this may cause issues with other parts of the list.
+Starting unordered lists at column 1 produces a uniform, predictable layout across documents, which improves reader scanning and lets accessibility tools reliably associate each item with its parent list.

 ## Examples